mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 [1] "Premium"
 ```

-### Ordered factorial interquartile range
+### Ordinal interquartile range

 The [InterQuartile Range](https://en.wikipedia.org/wiki/Interquartile_range) (IQR) is implemented in the _IQR_ function from base R, like it's _median_ counterpart, does not work with ordered factor variables.
-So again we're out on our own again to create a function for this:
+So again, we're out on our own again to create a function for this:
 ```r
 IQR_ordinal <- function(x) {
   d <- table(x)